connext/spacefold/README.md

 One big hurdle that we encountered when building our network was the difficulty of managing interactions that could be on different chains or different currencies.
 This is why, in addition to the above we extend basic channels in another way:

-Because of the fact that channels are simple primitives and what links them together is *offchain* communitcation, it's possible to transact to Danielle regardless of where Bob and Charlie's channels are or what currency they're using.
+Because of the fact that channels are simple primitives and what links them together is *offchain* communication, it's possible to transact to Danielle regardless of where Bob and Charlie's channels are or what currency they're using.
 This means you can pay Bob on Ethereum in Eth, who pays Charlie on Matic in MATIC, who pays Danielle on Arbitrum in aDai, who in turn calls the Uniswap contract running on Optimism on your behalf.
 This is best shown via the following diagram:

 ![alt text](https://github.com/connext/spacefold/blob/master/public/Crosschain.png?raw=true)

 ### How Does it Scale?

-What you're effectively doing above is freezing funds on an existing ledger and commiting to peers that you will pay them out of those funds (sort of like the Gas Station Network, but no one actually *needs* to submit the transactions to chain unless they want to).
+What you're effectively doing above is freezing funds on an existing ledger and committing to peers that you will pay them out of those funds (sort of like the Gas Station Network, but no one actually *needs* to submit the transactions to chain unless they want to).

 This means that some specific types of activities (anything that is point-to-point and doesn't require global consensus), you are now entirely unconstrained by the limitations of blockchains.
 Updates in state channels can happen as fast as HTTP messages because... well, they can literally be HTTP messages.